 Some bizarre and unsettling experimental findings

-Haidt describes a number of experiments where people were asked to make moral judgments about controversial issues.
-In one, unbeknownst to the experimental subjects, half were exposed to what I’ll describe as foul air while they were giving their judgments.
+Haidt describes a number of experiments that asked people to make moral judgments about controversial issues.
+In one, half were exposed to what I’ll describe as foul air while they were giving their judgments.
 (Read the book for the smelly details.)
 The result?
 The people who breathed in foul air made harsher judgments than those who did not.
 Another experiment had people fill out surveys about their political attitudes while standing near or far from a hand sanitizer dispenser.
 Those who stood near the dispenser became temporarily more conservative in their expressed attitudes.
 A final example (not from the book) is the somewhat alarming discovery from research in Israeli courts that a prisoner’s chance of parole depends on when the judge hearing the case last took a break.

 What do these findings mean for your events?